Protecting the Privacy of your Personal Information

 An organisation must take reasonable steps to make sure that the personal information it collects, uses or discloses is accurate, complete and up-to-date.

-The Gordon Medical Centre will take reasonable steps to ensure that personal information kept, used or disclosed by this Practice is accurate, complete, and as up to date as practicable.
+The Gordon Doctors will take reasonable steps to ensure that personal information kept, used or disclosed by this Practice is accurate, complete, and as up to date as practicable.

 An organisation must take reasonable steps to protect the personal information it holds from misuse and loss and from unauthorised access modification or disclosure.

-4.1.All personal information held by the Gordon Medical Centre will be:
+4.1.All personal information held by the Gordon Doctors will be:

 if in paper form, received and stored in a secure, lockable location;